PORTAL TO THE PUBLIC SCIENCE COMMUNICATION FELLOWSHIP

 The Portal to the Public (PoP) approach is a NSF-funded, tested strategy that helps connect public audiences with local scientists and professionals through informal learning organizations.
 If you are a scientist, or science professional looking to share your research with a broad audience and engage the community in current research from South Dakota, join us and become a SD Discovery Center Science Communication Fellow!

-We now accept application for our next Science Communication Fellowship this fall.
-To apply, please fill out the form below.
+Our application period for the Science Communication Fellowship this fall is closed.
+We will be accepting applications for the spring cohort shortly.
 If you have any questions, please contact Rhea.

 Who are the Fellows?